rtCamp/mention-links/readme.txt

 == Description ==

 While writing contents from the block editor, type `@` to get suggestions of users.
-On selecting a user it'll create a link to authors page of that user.
+On selecting a user it will create a link to authors page of that user.
-To mention a post, type `#` and it'll give you the list of all matching posts.
-On selecting a post it'll create a link to the single post page.
+To mention a post, type `#` and it will give you the list of all matching posts.
+On selecting a post it will create a link to the single post page.

 = Settings =
 This plugins adds a settings page under **Settings -> Mention Links**.